MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-up-record-routing.md

 You can configure routing for records in Customer Service Hub, Omnichannel admin center, or Omnichannel Administration.
 However, unified routing can be configured only in Customer Service Hub or Omnichannel admin center.

-If you have only Customer Service, the options to configure unified routing is available only after you enable unified routing in service configuration settings.
+If you have only Dynamics 365 Customer Service, the options to configure unified routing is available only after you enable unified routing in service configuration settings.

 > [!IMPORTANT]
 >
-> - Once you enable the unified routing feature in the configuration settings, you can't disable it.
+> - After you enable the unified routing feature in **Service Configuration Settings**, you can't disable it.
 You'll need to contact Microsoft Support to disable the feature.
+> - Provisioning unified routing might impact runtime operations on account of solution import that can impact SQL load.
 > - If you are upgrading your environment and Omnichannel for Customer Service is also installed, you might have existing workstreams for record routing.
 We recommend that you provision unified routing only after recreating those workstreams for record routing in Omnichannel admin center.

 ## Prerequisites